 Global climate change, multi-hazard natural disasters, agricultural and forest management, land use change, wildfires and prescribed fires, anthropogenic forcings and many other drivers impact and change soil-landscapes.
 Grunwald's research studies focus on the change of soil-ecosystem across a variety of temporal and spatial scales (field to global scale).

-Her research expertise: Environmental science, pedometrics, digital soil mapping, soil proximal sensing, remote sensing, geospatial technologies, artificial intelligence (AI) - machine learning and deep learning algorithms, statistical and geostatistical modeling, process-based mechanistic ecosystem and water quality modeling.
+Her research expertise: Carbon modeling, soil carbon sequestration, climate smart agricultural practices, pedometrics, digital soil mapping, soil proximal sensing, remote sensing, geospatial technologies, artificial intelligence (AI) - machine learning and deep learning algorithms, statistical and geostatistical modeling, process-based mechanistic ecosystem and water quality modeling.

 Grunwald’s Google Scholar Profile: